Denglong (mythology): Characteristics

 The Denglong has ten characteristics that resembles animals: horns like a deer, head like a camel, ears like a cat, eyes like a shrimp, mouth like a donkey, hair like a lion, neck like a snake, belly like a Shen, scales like a koi, front paws like an eagle, and rear paws like a tiger.

 Symbolism

 For status, Denglong resides up on the centre of the universe, where there is two lotuses, right-side-up and upside down, where there are Sumeru with Buddhist prayers beads, thus Denglong is considered the master of all.

 For righteousness, Denglong brings celestial phenomena portending peace and prosperity, thus is paid service by many Emperors in history.
 By having Denglong at their side, Kings can be helped distinguish the righteous and the evil, ensure the country is prosperous, and the kingdom long-lasting.
-After the Emperor has passed away, Denglong stays by his side and helps the communication between the living and the dead, helping the Emperor to pass on to another reincarnation.
+After the Emperor has died, Denglong stays by his side and helps the communication between the living and the dead, helping the Emperor to pass on to another reincarnation.
 Therefore, Denglong is considered a model for the righteousness and moral.